urbit/developers.urbit.org/content/guides/core/hoon-school/M-typecheck.md

 +++
-title = "Type Checking"
+title = "13.
+Type Checking"
 weight = 10
 nodes = [183]
 objectives = ["Use assertions to enforce type constraints."]
 +++

-#   Type Checking

 _In this module we'll cover how the Hoon compiler infers type, as well as various cases in which a type check is performed._